- Shop by Type

 Why is winter hard on the skin?

-Dr Knight recommends using hydrating moisturisers or a barrier cream like Letibalm, to restore the skin barrier and prevent irritation.
+Dr Knight recommends using hydrating moisturisers or a barrier cream like LETIbalm Nose & Lip Repair to restore the skin barrier and prevent irritation.

 The best way to blow your nose